mahmoud-aymann/-News_Headline_Classifier/README.md

 ## 📊 Model Performance

-The classifier achieves high accuracy on the four target categories:
+This is a simple baseline model for educational purposes.
+The classifier works on the four target categories:
 - **SPORTS**: Sports-related headlines
 - **CRIME**: Crime and legal news
 - **EDUCATION**: Educational content and school news
 - **COMEDY**: Humorous and entertainment content

+**Note**: This is a basic implementation using traditional ML techniques.
+For production use, consider more advanced models like transformers or deep learning approaches.

 ## 🔧 Configuration